By Dennis Hartley

 Also, there are enough stockpiled weapons of mass destruction to knock Planet Earth off its axis, and no guarantees that some nut job, whether enabled by the powers vested in him by the state, or the voices in his head (doesn’t matter-end result’s the same) won’t be in a position at some point in the future to let one or two or a hundred rip.
 Hopefully, cool heads and diplomacy will continue to keep us above ground and rad-free.
 After all, this is the 21st Century.

 OK, then.
-In consideration of this week’s events, here are my picks for the top 15 (still) cautionary films to watch before we all go together (when we go).
+In consideration of those recent events (and this being the opening weekend for one of the most hyped summer movies in recent memory, Christopher Nolan’s biopic Oppenheimer) I thought I’d share my picks for the top 15 cautionary films to watch before we all go together (when we go).
 Uh…enjoy?

 The Atomic Café – Whoopee, we’re all gonna die!
 But along the way, we might as well have a few laughs.
 That seems to be the impetus behind this 1982 collection of cleverly reassembled footage culled from U.S. government propaganda shorts from the Cold War era (Mk 1), originally designed to educate the public about how to “survive” a nuclear attack (all you need to do is get under a desk…everyone knows that!).